AELE Law Enforcement Legal Center

 * Training or prior familiarity with legal procedures is not necessary.
 Instructional techniques are employed that will benefit both lawyers and lay personnel.
 Ample time will be allowed for questions.
 Participation by attendants is encouraged.

-* The staff and speakers, as
+* The staff and speakers, as their

 * Workshop attendance will be limited; seating will be arranged behind narrow tables to facilitate discussion.
 If a larger number of persons register than can be accommodated, those in geographical proximity will receive preference.

-* Each attendant will receive a certificate of attendance.
+* Each attendant will receive a Certificate of Attendance.

 MANDATORY CONTINUING LEGAL EDUCATION___